-Customers interested in getting a smart meter can register their interest by filling out the PFP Energy smart meter form.
-When the supplier starts to install smart meters, people who have registered their interest will be contacted first.
+PFP Energy customers interested in getting a smart meter can register their interest by filling out the PFP Energy smart meter form.

 There are a number of ways to contact PFP Energy.
 In the table below we have listed some of the main contact details available.
-For more detailed information on how to contact the supplier, including how to place a complaint, head to our PFP Energy contact guide (coming soon).
+For more detailed information on how to contact the supplier, including how to place a complaint, head to our PFP Energy contact guide.

 Jobs with PFP Energy

-PFP Energy has seen great growth since it first launched and now employs a team of around 100 staff.
 All current PFP Energy jobs are advertised on the supplier’s website.
-The vacancies are quite varied, including opportunities such as Business Analyst and Project Manager, as well as Customer Service agents.
+Quite varied vacancies may appear, such as Business Analyst and Project Manager, as well as Customer Service agents.
 Keep an eye on the ‘About Us’ section on the provider’s website for a job that might suit you.